 Search for the Brca2 gene.
 Ensure all settings (including the hg38 genome) are the same as the image below and save in the Training project and click Next.

 Select Single guide, and ensure that the guide length is set to 20, the genome is hg38, and that the PAM is NGG, and click Finish.
-You can also input your own custom PAM site by typing into the bar.

 Use the Annotations tab on the right side panel, and click on Exon 3 to select the third exon’s amino acids.